OUR STRAY AND FERAL CAT PROGRAM

 Do I need to call you before I can bring in a trapped cat?

 Yes, you need to call us to schedule an appointment.
 We may be able to help you trap.
-You will need to trap on Sunday, Monday, or Tuesday if you want to bring the cat to us within 24 hours.
-We are not open for surgeries on Thursdays or Fridays.
+You will need to trap on Monday, Tuesday or Wednesday if you want to bring the cat to us within 24 hours.
+We are not open for surgeries on Mondays or Fridays.
 We understand that you may not get a cat in the trap you set every time, but we need to know that there is a possibility that you will be bringing us a trapped cat.
 To view our TNR information, please go to our “Learn More” tab, or click here.

 How many trapped cats can I bring in?